rpspringuel/hyphen-la/doc/diphtongues.md

 The most difficult cases are those where *eu*, *ia*, *au* or *iu* are the last vowels of a word.
 In this case it seems safer to consider these as different syllables.
 Exemple: *me-us*, *om-ni-a*, *e-unt*.

+#### detecting semi-consonnant i

+I is semi-consonnantic only in the following cases:

+- vowel+i+vowel
+- word starts with i+vowel
+- word starts with (ab,ob,ad,per,sub,in,con,circum)+i+vowel

 TODO: list exceptions.